Soil & Water Testing

-Let's begin with a soil test.
-So many times clients come in our office with questions about their lawn, garden, trees, etc. and we always suggest that we start with the basic (soil test).
-Here is a link that will assist you gathering your sample.
-Soil testing in Georgia.
 It is not necessary to come by and pick up the bags first.
-The soil sample bags we transfer the soil into will only hold one cup of soil, so please don't bring large bags of soil.
-Bring your dry sample in a ziplock bag, cup, or any kind of container.
-We will transfer it over to a UGA soil bag.
-We need at least 1 cup of dry soil.
+Bring your dry sample in a ziplock bag, cup, or any container, and we will transfer it to a UGA soil bag before shipping.
+We will need at least 1 cup of dry soil.
 One sample is sufficient for each lawn.
-The cost per sample is $8.00 (cash, check or credit card) and results are either mailed or emailed.
+The cost per sample for the basic soil test is $8.00 (cash, check or credit card) and results can either be mailed or emailed.
 It usually takes about 10 to 12 days to receive your results.
-We are open Monday through Friday, 8:00am to 5:00pm and do not close for lunch.
-Sorry, we do not mail out soil bags but you can mail in your sample.

 Here is a tip to help dry your soil quicker: Place your wet soil in a shallow pan and place on the dashboard of your vehicle with the windows rolled up in the sunshine.
 It will dry it out quickly.

-Water testing is important to monitoring water quality for people who get their water from a well.
+Water testing is important for monitoring water quality for people who get their water from a well.